okd-project/okd/Guides/UPI/vSphere_govc/README.md

 # Install OKD 4 on top of an UPI VMware vSphere configuration
 This guide explains how to provision Fedora CoreOS on vSphere and install OKD on it.
+The guide includes bash scripts to automate the gogovc command line tool for interacting with the vSphere cluster.

 ## Assumptions
 - You have `openshift-installer` and `oc` for the OKD version you're installing in your PATH.
 See [Getting Started](/README.md#getting-started)